 - In a large bowl or plastic bag, mix together the marinade ingredients.
 Add shrimp and toss until all shrimp are coated.

 - Place bowl in the refrigerator and marinate for 30 minutes.
 When done, remove shrimp and discard the marinade.

 - Set air fryer temperature for 350.
-Set time for 8 minutes, flipping shrimp halfway through cooking at the 4 minute mark.
+Cook shrimp for 8 minutes, flipping shrimp halfway through cooking at the 4 minute mark.